 - With the ever increasing influence of technology, it’s becoming more and more difficult to spend quality time with family.
 Developing a bird presence in your garden allows the family to go outdoors and enjoy quality time together.

 - Parents and grandparents can impart their knowledge with their kids and grandkids, engaging their naturally curious minds.

 - Spending time together feeding wild birds in your garden and making a bird bath or bird table can help to strengthen relationships.

 Developing a home for the wild birds in your garden has environmental benefits.

 - As mentioned above, bird watching is a family activity.
 By involving children in the care of birds you are teaching them to respect the environment – an important life lesson!

 - Birds, like bees, act as pollinators as they move from plant to plant.
 This is vital for fruit and seed production.

 So now is the time to get started!
 Get together with friends and family and make your garden bird-friendly.
 Want more information on wild birds?
-Just check out our blog here.
-Otherwise, you can call to your local store or shop online for all your bird garden needs.
+Call to your local store or shop online for all your bird garden needs.